Scheduled MonumentsWalesBlorenge Quarries Tramroad

 What is Blorenge Quarries Tramroad?

-Blorenge Quarries Tramroad is a Post-Medieval transport infrastructure associated with stone extraction in the Blorenge area of Monmouthshire, Wales.
+Blorenge Quarries Tramroad is a post-medieval and modern transport infrastructure associated with quarrying operations on the Blorenge mountain in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM288.

 What period does Blorenge Quarries Tramroad date from?

 Blorenge Quarries Tramroad dates from the post medieval/modern period, and is classified as a tramroad.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Blorenge Quarries Tramroad?